neilmunday/slurm-mail/README.md

 ### Templates

 Slurm-Mail uses Python's [string.Template](https://docs.python.org/3/library/string.html#template-strings) class to create the e-mails it sends.
-Under Slurm-Mail's `/etc/slurm-mail/templates` directory you will find the following files that you can edit to customise e-mails to your needs.
+Under Slurm-Mail's `/etc/slurm-mail/templates` directory you will find the following files that you can edit to customise e-mails to your needs under the `html` and `text` directories.
+Templates under the `html` directory are used for HTML e-mails and the templates under `text` are used for plain text e-mails.

 | Filename                  | Template Purpose                                                  |
 | ------------------------- | ----------------------------------------------------------------- |